UncleGus/OneLife/README.md

  - North to Lake
  - West to Lake
  - East to Lake
+By default, all objects will be disallowed from being placed/created on the water biome.
+If you want any objects to be allowed in the water biome, add waterObject=1 after the mapChance line in the object txt file.

 2) Create the water biome in the usual way
 This is done by adding a ground_#.tga file in the ground folder of the data, and by